-For the top two teams in the National Football league, the long and grueling road ends February 4, 2018, at U.S. Bank Stadium in Minneapolis, home of the Vikings.
+For the top two teams in the National Football league, the long and grueling road ends February 3, 2019, at Mercedes-Benz Stadium in Atlanta, Georgia, home of the Falcons.

 The Super Bowl is the last step into gridiron greatness, and their one chance to be crowned World Champions.